 - Decide what length you are interested in.
-The most common wedding veil lengths are: shoulder, elbow, fingertip, ankle and chapel.
-Next decide if you want a blusher or not since you’ll have to add that length to the veil.
-Not sure what a blusher is?
-It’s a veil that is about shoulder length and covers the bride’s face as she walks down the aisle.
+The most common wedding veil lengths are: shoulder, elbow, fingertip, ankle, and chapel.
+Next, decide if you want a blusher or not since you’ll have to add that length to the veil.

-- Once you decide upon the length, it’s time to cut the tulle the desired length.
+- Once you decide upon the length, it’s time to cut the tulle to the desired length.

 - Open up the tulle.

-- If you are making a two-tier wedding veil, fold the tulle to the length of the shorter top veil and check that the longer piece measures the length of the second bottom veil.
-Otherwise skip this step.
+- If you are making a wedding veil with a blusher, fold the tulle to the length of the shorter veil and check that the longer piece measures the length of the second veil.
+Otherwise, skip this step.

 - Attach the comb.
-Pay attention to which way the teeth on the comb are going.
-You don’t want to stitch the veil the wrong way on the comb.
-You’ll know something is up when the veil doesn’t stay in your hair.
+Pay attention to which way the teeth on the comb are facing. so you don’t stitch the veil the wrong way on the comb.